-Describe the Review Committee's rationale for this revision:

-Although use increased in a significant way during the last two years of the COVID-19 pandemic, the Review Committee believes the use of telemedicine will continue to be used well into the future.
-Programs need to ensure that fellows learn and develop communication competencies to care for such patients and to coordinate care with other health care practitioners.
+Describe the Review Committee's rationale for this revision: Although use increased in a significant way during the last two years of the COVID-19 pandemic, the Review Committee believes the use of telemedicine will continue to be used well into the future.
+It will continue to allow patients who are not able to physically come into a hospital or clinic access to essential health care.
+Programs need to ensure that fellows learn and develop communication competencies to care for such patients and to coordinate care with other health

-- How will the proposed requirement or revision improve resident/fellow education, patient safety, and/or patient care quality?
-This will allow fellows to develop skills and competence communicating and providing care to patients who are not in the same physical space as they are. - 3.
-How will the proposed requirement or revision impact continuity of patient care?
+2. How will the proposed requirement or revision improve resident/fellow education, patient safety, and/or patient care quality?

+This will allow fellows to develop skills and competence communicating and providing care to patients who are not in the same physical space as they are.

+- 3. How will the proposed requirement or revision impact continuity of patient care?

-This should improve continuity of patient care because fellows will have an alternative access to their patients. - 4.
-Will the proposed requirement or revision necessitate additional institutional resources (e.g., facilities, organization of other services, addition of faculty members, financial support; volume and variety of patients), if so, how?
+This should improve continuity of patient care because patients who have difficulty coming to clinics will have easier access to their physician. - Will the proposed requirement or revision necessitate additional institutional resources (e.g., facilities, organization of other services, addition of faculty members, financial support; volume and variety of patients), if so, how?
 This should not necessitate additional institutional resources.
 Most programs and institutions implemented increased use of telemedicine during the COVID-19 pandemic.
-Modest financial costs may be required as telemedicine expands and technology innovations occur. - How will the proposed revision impact other accredited programs?
+Modest financial costs may be required as telemedicine expands and technology innovations occur. - 5.
+How will the proposed revision impact other accredited programs?
 N/A